Powell Family Cooking

 Jami Powell

-This recipe for Quick Sage Brown Butter Sauce for Butternut Squash Ravioli brings warm, nutty flavors perfect for busy nights when you crave a cozy, comforting meal without the fuss.
+This recipe for Sage Brown Butter Sauce for Butternut Squash Ravioli brings warm, nutty flavors perfect for busy nights when you crave a cozy, comforting meal without the fuss.
 This fall-inspired dish is simple, quick, and ideal for family dinners, packed with rich brown butter, fresh sage, and a hint of cream.

 Print Recipe Pin Recipe